Home

 Hank Aaron who was on 1st base thought that the ball didn’t go out of the park.
 When he saw Mantilla cross home plate for the supposedly winning run he headed for the Braves dugout.
 While Adcock ran right past him Aaron attempted in futility to retrace his steps.
 The following day the National League president Warren Giles ruled the official score to be 1-0 rather than 3-0 in favor of the Braves.

-What a show this game was for the fans and the players to be a part of in this historical game.
-Ironically, Aaron’s blunder in his base running will not be the significant remembrance of the game this day at Milwaukee county Stadium.
+What a show this game was for the fans and the players this Game For The Ages and witness or to be a part of in this historical game.
+Ironically, Aaron’s blooper in his base running will not be the significant remembrance of the game this day at Milwaukee county Stadium.

 This game was all about Harvey Haddix and the day he stole the hearts of Milwaukee fans at Milwaukee County Stadium if for only a little while.
 Harvey “Kitten” Haddix , a south paw, stood at only 5 foot 9 and weighed 170 pounds had a stellar pitching performance on this day.
 This day the “Kitten” was “A Roaring Lion” and he was in a sense eating the Braves batters alive with his pitching perfection.
 An amazing feat especially since the Brave starting lineup was loaded with great right handed hitters.